Bernard Membe

-Bernard Kamilius Membe (born 9 November 1953) is a Tanzanian politician.
-He served as a Minister of Foreign Affairs of Tanzania from 2007 to 2015.He also served as a Member of Parliament for Mtama constituency from 2000 to 2015.
+Bernard Kamilius Membe (9 November 1953 – 12 May 2023) was a Tanzanian politician.
+He served as a Minister of Foreign Affairs of Tanzania from 2007 to 2015.
+He also served as a Member of Parliament for Mtama constituency from 2000 to 2015.

 Early life and education

-He was educated at Rondo-Chiponda Extended Primary School and Namupa Seminary Secondary School for his O Levels.
+Membe was educated at Rondo-Chiponda Extended Primary School and Namupa Seminary Secondary School for his O Levels.
 He attended Itaga Seminary High School for his A Levels.
 He studied political science at the University of Dar es Salaam and international relations at Johns Hopkins University.
 He did his national service for one year at Oljoro Military Camp in Arusha Region.

 Political career

 Membe served as a national security analyst at the President's Office from 1978 to 1989.
 He thereafter attended Johns Hopkins University in Washington, D.C. where he studied international relations from 1990 to 1992.
 In 1992, he was assigned to serve as an Advisor of the Tanzanian High Commissioner in Ottawa, Canada, where he served until 2000.